chrisjj12/Multi-Speaker-Identification/README.md

 ### Operation Instructions

 To test to see if the speaker can be identified, the user will hit the "Operation" button.
 Once the user gets to that new page, the microphone will be continuously on and be hearing for the displayed message to be read.
 Once it is read, the app will make . wav file.
 The app will compare the K-coefficients pulled form the .wav to those in the .json database and if there is a match, the name of the user will pop-up, but if not, a pop-up saying, "No match" will be displayed.

+## References:

+All ownership and rights to the files (MFCC.py, MFCCTest.py, sigproc.py, english.wav, and the directory, __pycache__) in the DSP folder belong to this repository, https://github.com/pchao6/Speech_Feature_Extraction